Winnipeg general strike: Commemorations in popular culture

-Among remembrances of this event in Canadian popular culture is the song "In Winnipeg" by musician Mike Ford, included in the album Canada Needs You Volume Two.
+Among remembrances of this event in Canadian popular culture are the songs "In Winnipeg" by musician Mike Ford, included in the album Canada Needs You Volume Two, and "Winnipeg 1919" by songwriter Joe Jencks.
 In 2005, Danny Schur created a musical called Strike! based on the event.
 A film version called Stand! was scheduled for release in 2019 and premiered on September 10, 2019.
 Many of the famous photographs of the strike were by Winnipeg photographer L. B. Foote.
 In Winnipeg, there are several memorials and monuments commemorating the strike.